Margaret Schindel has designed, created and sold one-of-a-kind and custom handcrafted jewelry for decades. She loves

 Other Commercial Patinas

 Different chemicals are suitable for different metals, so be sure to read the packaging labels.
 Also, some of the chemicals can be dangerous, so be sure to read the MSDS for any product you are considering using and taking all recommended safety precautions.
 I recommend wearing nitrile gloves, eye protection, and a particulate mask suitable for filtering vapors when working with most of these chemicals; working in a very well ventilated area; and avoiding the more caustic chemicals, as there are much safer alternatives.
 Be sure to ask your local authorities about the proper way to dispose of the chemicals you are using.

 Mark Nelson of Rio Grande created a helpful project sheet for Beads, Baubles and Jewels, "Oxidizing to Create 'Vintage' Components," that highlights the use of many of these formulas.
 Here are two commonly used products:

 - Jax — Jax makes a range of patina and oxidizing products for various metals.
 These work extremely well but are hazardous

-- Midas Black Max Oxidizer — Black Max is the only product I know of that will provide a true, dark black patina on silver (or a gray patina on gold alloys (e.g., 18K, 14K, 12K or 10K gold).
+- Midas Black Max Oxidizer — Black Max is one of the few products that will provide a true, dark black patina on silver (or a gray patina on gold alloys (e.g., 18K, 14K, 12K or 10K gold).
 I don't use it because it is contains tellurium compounds and hydrochloric acid, which are caustic and hazardous to touch or breathe.
 It is also expensive compared to some of the other options listed here.
 However, many professional jewelry artists swear by it.
 Be sure to take all the recommended safety precautions, including working in a well ventilated area and wearing chemical safety googles and neoprene or rubber gloves and apron.

 Patina Recipes for Brass, Bronze and Copper